Mine action entails more than removing landmines from the ground

-Established in 1997, the United Nations Mine Action Service (UNMAS) leads, coordinates, and implements projects and programmes to mitigate the threats posed by explosive hazards to the benefit of millions of people worldwide.
+Established in 1997, the United Nations Mine Action Service (UNMAS) leads, coordinates, and implements projects and programmes to mitigate the threats posed by explosive ordnance to the benefit of millions of people worldwide.

 UNMAS provides Member States, the United Nations system and its leadership, as well as the mine sector at large, with authoritative, impartial expertise and experience acquired through its humanitarian, development, peace operations and peacebuilding assistance to affected countries, as well as through its participation in, and contributions to, treaty-related and diplomatic processes.

-UNMAS work builds on the five “pillars” of mine action a concept commonly referred to in the mine action sector.
+UNMAS work builds on the five “pillars” of mine action, a concept commonly referred to in the mine action sector.
+UNMAS is called upon to do a wide-range of activities.

 UNMAS operates under UN legislative mandates of both the General Assembly and the Security Council which has established UNMAS as an integral component of UN peace operations, including peacekeeping operations and special political missions.
 UNMAS also responds to specific requests from affected Member States, the UN Secretary-General or designated official.